EthanThatOneKid/neo-cli/README.md

 * [ ] documentation for using the language as a JavaScript API
     * Created: 1/18/20
     * Completed: TBA
-* [ ] documentation for using the language in the command line
+* [x] documentation for using the language in the command line
     * Created: 1/18/20
-    * Completed: TBA
+    * Completed: 2/18/20

 ---